 One of the authors shorter stories, a wide eyed George (played by Ed Thorpe) has the audience completely on side as he enforces the message that nasty, rude people deserve a bit of nastiness thrown back at them sometimes.

 With a lot of repetition and audience interaction, this show is best placed with the junior school children in the sold out auditorium, although there were giggles from the young and old alike as chickens and Grandma grew and shrank with hilarious chase scenes and moments of pure magic.
+A cheeky fun-filled production, although it would have been great to see a little more Dahlian magic!

 George’s marvellous medicine | New Theatre, Cardiff | Until October 29th